Frequently Asked Questions

 overnight—it’s a continuous process that doesn’t really ever end.
 That

-said, I started hormone replacement therapy in the summer of 2015.
+said, I started hormone replacement therapy in 2015.